chaitanyawolfe/docs/wquant.md

 **LQuant** works with time series data.
 Broadly, the data within LQuant is organized in 3 main dimensions, entity, attribute and time.
 The relationship between them is as follows:

 1. Entity has many Attributes
-2. Attribute Value change with time
+2. Each Entity/Attribute pair is a time series.

 A unique data point exist for the following set of dimensions: